gulden-geekbrains/version_control/git_instruct.md

 ```
 git pull origin master
 ```
-It is actually a combination of git fetch and git merge, if it merges and not rebases.
+It is actually a combination of git fetch and git merge (but a branch of the distant repository won't appear like in fetch), if it merges and not rebases.
 ```
 git fetch origin
 git merge origin/master
 ```
-You can also checkout to origin/master to see changes made in the distant repository.
+You can also checkout to origin/master to see changes made in the distant repository without changing your own.

 &nbsp;